aodenis/CinnamonGestures/README.md

 CinnamonGestures
 ================

-CinnamonGestures implements touchpad gestures on Cinnamon Desktop Environment.
+CinnamonGestures is a proof of concept for touchpad gestures on Cinnamon Desktop Environment.

 Caution & License
 -----------------